 Board Action by Unanimous Consent

 Unless WECC’s Articles of Incorporation or applicable law provides otherwise, action required or permitted to be taken at a meeting of the Board may be taken without a meeting through one or more written consents describing the action taken.
 Any Board action taken by written consent must be signed by all Directors in office at the time the action is taken.
-Such actions require three (3) business days’ prior notice to Members and Members must be given an opportunity to comment through electronic mail, comments on the website or other appropriate means.
+Such actions require three (3) business days’ prior notice to Members and Members must be given an opportunity to comment through electronic mail, comments on the website, or other appropriate means.
 All Board actions by written consent must be filed with WECC’s Board meeting minutes.
-Action taken under this Section is effective when the last Director signs the consent, unless the consent specifies an earlier or later effective date.
+Action taken under this section is effective when the last Director signs the consent, unless the consent specifies an earlier or later effective date.
 Any action by written consent has the same effect as a meeting vote and may be described as such in any document.

 Notice of Board Meetings